 An important thing to remember – Pittsburgh wedding photographers are people.
 And we’re all pretty nice!
 So reach out to us and be personal.
 Tell us what you love, what you’re looking for, what inspires you.
 Even if your first pick of photographer doesn’t work out due to budget or availability, we’ll likely help to point you in the right direction!

 Once you’ve contacted a few photographers, use their responses to judge how professional they are.
 Their responses will go a long way to giving you a feel for how they’ll work with you.
 You’ll know you’re on the right track if they get back to you right away, are friendly with you, and send along all the information you need to know.

 When it comes to meeting with photographers, everyone has their preference.
-I typically find that I can answer all of my brides' questions via a phone call or Skype, since I put so much of myself on the internet.
-It's easy to find out what I look like… 🙂 I even think that it's harder to make a connection via a phone call sometimes, so if we can chat on the phone to each other, we'll definitely mesh well throughout the course of wedding planning!
+I typically find that I can answer all of my potential couple’s questions via a phone call or Zoom, since I put so much of myself on the internet.
+It’s easy to find out what I look like.
+I even think that it’s harder to make a connection via a phone call sometimes, so if we can chat on the phone to each other, we’ll definitely mesh well throughout the course of wedding planning!

 When you chat with your potential photographer, think above and beyond the photos.
 How organized are they?
 How do they speak?
-What's the vision for your wedding day coverage?
-You'll be spending all day with this person, so make sure.
+What’s the vision for your wedding day coverage?
+You’ll be spending all day with this person, so make sure you like them.

 Take time to really get to know your photographer so that you can feel comfortable with each other and truly understand how you want the wedding day to go.
 I personally like to call my clients and keep in touch on the regular, but if your photographer hasn’t called you yet, reach out and make some time to chat.
-Engagement sessions are also a great time to get to know each other better, and as your wedding date nears your photographer will be able to answer your timeline questions.
+Engagement sessions are also a great time to get to know each other better.
+As your wedding date nears, your photographer will be able to answer your timeline questions.